christianberti/Landing-Page/README.md

 # landing-page

-This is a my project of a landing-page from The Odin Project website.
+This is a my project of a landing-page from "The Odin Project" website.